UniKerogen/TempleECE3712/Assignment 1/ReadME.md

-Project 1 Theory 1 is not working as expected.
+Project 1 Theory 1 is not working as expected due to calculation error.
 The user input function section can still work.

 Project 1 Theory 2 has the proper setup.
 However, the calculation is not not working.